denkyl08/TeamDevApp/README.md

 ###ToDos###

 1. Project Nav
-  * Replace UI for adding/removing nodes to a clean one (context menu?)
   * Build backend for servicing project list queries (can contain mock data for now)

 2. Chat